tapjs/tapjs/docs/src/content/docs/rerunning-partial-suites/index.md

 ---
-title: Saving Failures, Running Changed Tests
+title: Re-running Partial Suites
 section: 8
+redirect_from:
+  - /save-failures-run-changed/
 ---

-# Saving Failures, Running Changed Tests
+# Re-running Partial Test Suites

 Occasionally you'll want to re-run just part of a test suite, for example, just to run the tests that failed in the previous run, or running tests for files in